Pstanb1/odin-recipes/README.md

 -Setting up my root folder and files for other pages beyond the home page -Practise setting up my html boilerpate
 -Using bold and italicised text
--Linking other we pages (both absolute and regular) -Embedding images
+-Linking other web pages (both absolute and regular) -Embedding images

 I will return to this project in the future to improve it with a CSS file.